auctus-team/pycapacity/docs/source/examples/pinocchio.md

 # Pinocchio examples
 ![](https://github.com/stack-of-tasks/pinocchio/raw/master/doc/images/pinocchio-logo-large.png)

-This is an example tutorial of how to setup `pinochchio` with `pycapacity` to calcualte and visualise the robot capacities
+This is an example tutorial of how to setup `pinocchio` with `pycapacity` to calculate and visualise the robot capacities

 ![](../images/pin_animation.gif)